readthedocs/readthedocs.org/docs/design/in-doc-search-ui.rst

     but it can be specified at the indexing time.
   * Some results are not very good and lead to bad user experience.
   * Requires greater disk space.
-In development environment, `page_index` was of size 3.9 MB and `test-edge-ngram` index was of 9.6 MB, both containing the same number of documents.
+In development environment, `page_index` was of size 3.9 MB and `test-edge-ngram` index was of 9.9 MB, both containing the same number of documents.
+Size of the index depends on the number of fields `edge-ngram`-ed and also on the `min_gram` and `max_gram` parameters.
+    Keeping everything same and setting the `max_gram` to 15 reduces the size of index to 9.6 MB and further reducing the `max_gram` to 5 reduces the size of index to 7.7 MB.

 2. Completion Suggester